profsmith89/ctps/_sources/chap02.md

 Why is an if-else-block better than two if-statements in this situation?
 Because the condition we're checking is either true or false.
 When it's not one, it must be the other.
 If you write two if-statements, you'll have to correctly write a condition and its complement.
 The if-else construct removes this unnecessary work (and potential error in logic or typing waiting to happen).
 ```

+## Fill in each state

-**Fill in each state.** Let's expand our pseudocode for state `S0`.
+Let's expand our pseudocode for state `S0`.
 What does it need to do?
 For one thing, it can ignore any line that does not contain a double-quote character.
 But if the line contains a double-quote character, we know that the line, at least, is the beginning piece of a line of dialogue.
 I say "at least" because the dialogue that starts on this line may end on this line or extend to one or more following lines.

 I want to pause here and highlight the fact that we are using the word "line" in two different contexts that we must keep straight.
 A line from the file, which is completely contained in the object called `the_line`, and a line of dialogue from the story, which can start anywhere in a file line and continue to an arbitrary point in that or a later file line.